 Many borrowers and investors are attracted to work with an alternative to banks or building societies.
 Customers find that peer to peer loans are faster to process and can often deal much better with their needs – plus, the interest rates are usually lower or more competitive.

 The peer to peer lending industry is regulated by the Financial Conduct Authority (FCA) giving you peace of mind that it is safe to use as borrowers and investors.

-Peer to peer loans are especially receptive to people with bad credit histories including recent defaults and missed payments.
-The risk is managed by charging a slightly higher interest rate, whereby those with good credit histories get access to very low rates starting from just 3% APR.
+Peer to peer loans are especially good for people with bad credit histories, including recent defaults and missed payments.
+The risk is managed by charging a slightly higher interest rate, whereby those with good credit histories get access to very low rates, starting from just 3% APR.